alexpmagalhaes/ChIPseq_course/docs/mapping.md

 ### Converting file format from SAM to BAM

-While the SAM alignment file from Bowtie2 is human readable, we need a BAM alignment file for downstream analysis.
+While the SAM alignment file from Bowtie2 is human-readable, we need a BAM alignment file for downstream analysis.
 A BAM file is a binary equivalent version of the SAM file, in other words, the same file in a compressed format.
-Therefore, BAM file is not human readable, and it is much smaller in size.
+Therefore, BAM file is not human-readable, and it is much smaller.
 BAM file is the typical format used in bioinformatics tools.
 We will use [Samtools](http://samtools.github.io) to convert the file format from SAM to BAM.
 Samtools is a program that consists of many utilities for working with the Sequence Alignment/Map (SAM) format.
 Here, we will use the `samtools view` command to convert our SAM file into its binary compressed version (BAM) and save it to file.

 > NOTE: Once we generate the BAM file, we don't need to retain the SAM file anymore - we can delete it to save space.